davidburstrom/contester/README.md

 ## Production performance

-Even though the production code invokes `ConTesterBreakpoint.breakpoint`, there is no performance penalty, if the `ConTesterDriver` class is missing on the runtime classpath.
+Even though the production code invokes `ConTesterBreakpoint.defineBreakpoint`, there is no performance penalty, if the `ConTesterDriver` class is missing on the runtime classpath.
 The JVM will optimise away the calls.

-If ProGuard/R8 is used (for example in an Android development environment), it is also possible to completely eliminate the `ConTesterBreakpoint.breakpoint` invocations in the minification/obfuscation phase.
+If ProGuard/R8 is used (for example in an Android development environment), it is also possible to completely eliminate the `ConTesterBreakpoint.defineBreakpoint` invocations in the minification/obfuscation phase.
 See `proguard-rules.pro`.

 ### Benchmarks